-Maura Marx, deputy director for library services, will serve as acting director for the Institute of Museum and Library Services.
+Maura Marx, deputy director for library services, currently serves as acting director for the Institute of Museum and Library Services.
 Marx assumed the leadership role on January 19, 2015, following the end of IMLS Director Susan H. Hildreth’s four-year term.
 Marx will lead the agency until a new director is nominated by the President and confirmed by the U.S. Senate.
 The IMLS directorship alternates between individuals from the museum and library communities.

 Marx began her term as deputy director for library services in May of 2013.
 Prior to her appointment, she served as director of the Digital Public Library of America Secretariat at the Berkman Center at Harvard University.